IOTechSystems/support-alarms-docs/tutorial/docs/contents.md

 ```
   ![Create_Condition](./images/01-Create_Condition.png)

-- View conditions to ensure the successful creation of the condition using the following GraphQL query, and **copy the condition ID**:
+- To ensure the successful creation of the Condition use the following GraphQL query:

+** Note to copy the condition ID for the next command**
 ```GraphQL
 query{
   Condition(